wortell-smart-learning/Synapse-Pipelines-Training/Lab10/LabInstructions10.md

 *Goal*

 We want to shape data integration using Data Flows.
-By now we have seen quite a bit of Azure Data Factory / Synapse Pipelines - the assignments are therefore more high-level!
+By now we have seen quite a bit of Synapse Pipelines / Synapse Pipelines - the assignments are therefore more high-level!

 For this assignment, it is expected that you have exported the AdventureWorkLT database to parquet files.
 You can of course do this yourself, or you can manually upload the files - they are available for download here: